 How To Make Chicken Broth And What Ingredients To Use:

 1. Whole Raw Chicken

-This is my favorite way to make chicken bone broth!
+Because this is my favorite way to make chicken bone broth, this is the way I demonstrate in the video!
 I start with a frozen whole chicken and place it in the crock pot (or stock pot if you prefer).
 You can see more details in the printable recipe below.

 2. Chicken Parts

-For many, buying chicken parts like the legs or thighs is more economical.
+Probably one of the most economical ways to make chicken broth is to buy chicken parts like the legs or thighs when they are on sale.
 These can be put right into your crock pot or stock pot and continue with the recipe below.

 3. Roasted or Rotisserie Chicken

 Another way to make Chicken Bone Broth is to use a rotisserie chicken.
 Separate the meat from the bones.
 Use the bones for the following chicken bone broth recipes.